-Poverty in Finland is examined through a gendered perspective – what is Finnish poverty like for the different sexes, and what kinds of solutions are needed to combat poverty in these different groups?
+Poverty in Finland examined through a gender perspective – how does one’s gender affect how poverty is experienced and what kinds of solutions are needed to combat poverty in these different groups?

 When focusing on income statistics, the situation doesn’t seem too bad: during the last ten years, the risk of women falling under the poverty line in Finland has been only slightly greater than that of men.
 In 2016 the risk was virtually the same for both men and women.
 In the European Union, an individual is considered to have fallen under the poverty line when they have to survive on less than 60 percent of the median income of similar households.